felixlopz/hubrise-test-task/content/apps/just-eat-takeaway/faqs/en/primary-secondary-connections.md

 position: 1
 layout: documentation
 meta:
-  title: Primary and Secondary Connections | Just Eat Takeaway FAQs | HubRise
+  title: Primary Connection | Just Eat Takeaway FAQs | HubRise
-  description: This page explains what are primary and secondary connections on Just Eat Takeaway, and how to solve possible issues that arise from a wrong configuration of your store.
+  description: This page explains what are primary and secondary connections on Just Eat Takeaway, and how to solve possible issues that arise from a wrong configuration.
 ---

 Just Eat Takeaway can enable multiple connections to your store.